In this chapter, you will follow a submission throughout the workflow, from first submission to final publication.

 Document Library: Users throughout the editorial workflow will be able to access all the files in the Publisher Library (see Workflow Settings chapter) made available by the Journal Manager or Editor through opening the Submission Library and clicking “View Document Library”.

-In OJS 3.2, editors can grant access to allow authors to make metadata changes.
+As of OJS 3.2, editors can grant access to allow authors to make metadata changes.
 There are two ways editors can grant this type of access.

 Global permission- will grant all users with the role ‘author’ permission to make metadata changes.